 - 3. The following items are excluded, even if prescribed by a Physician: - Blood pressure cuff/monitor. - Enuresis alarm. - Non-wearable external defibrillator. - Trusses. - Ultrasonic nebulizers. - 4.
-Repairs to prosthetic devices due to misuse, malicious damage or gross neglect. - 5.
-Replacement of prosthetic devices due to misuse, malicious damage or gross neglect or to replace lost or stolen items. - 6.
-Devices and computers to assist in communication and speech except for dedicated speech generating devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment in Section 6, Additional Coverage Details - 7.
+The repair and replacement of prosthetic devices when damaged due to misuse, malicious breakage or gross neglect. - 5.
+The replacement of lost or stolen prosthetic devices. - 6.
+Devices and computers to assist in communication and speech except for dedicated speech generating devices and tracheo-esophageal voice devices for which Benefits are provided as described under Durable Medical Equipment in Section 6, Additional Coverage Details. - 7.
 Oral appliances except for sleep apnea as described under Surgery Outpatient in Section 6 Additional Coverage Details. - 8.
 Powered and non-powered exoskeleton devices.